 Analysis and interpretation of single ion channel records and macroscopic currents using matrix methods.

-Every summer since 2003 we have run a summer school.
 The aim of the school is to teach how to understand enough matrix algebra to understand the theoretical papers written by Colquhoun & Hawkes, and others.
-The use of our programs is also demonstrated, and extra practice can be arranged for those who want to use them.
+These can all be downloaded here.

 A workshop on analysis and interpretation of single ion channel records and